 \subsection{Nonlinear time scale and time dependent space scale for process weak limit in the critical regime}

-{ } As we have proved in Theorem \ref{Supercritical weak convergence}, the scaled RVSRRW, when viewed as a process in linear time, converges weakly to a random element in $D[0,\infty)$ whose paths are a random Gaussian multiple of the square root function under the critical regime $p=p_c$ and unbounded $\{v_n\}$.
-The space scaling is free of time in this case.
-They include the usual SRRW or the model considered in~\cite{Laulin2022}.
-However, for the usual SRRW or the model considered in~\cite{Laulin2022}, it is customary to consider a nonlinear, more specifically exponential, time scale $\floor{n^t}$, along with a time dependent space scale $\sqrt{n^t \log n}$ to obtain a nontrivial limit like the Brownian motion.
-In fact, from Theorem~1.5 of~\cite{Bertenghi2022}, we know that the scaled SRRW under the exponential time scale, ${S_{\floor{n^t}}}/{\sqrt{n^t\log n}}$ converges weakly to the standard Brownian motion as a sequence of random elements from $(D[0,\infty),\cal{D})$.
-Note that the SRRW corresponds to $\mu_n= 1$ for all $n$.
-Interestingly, such an exponential time scale and time dependent space scale may not lead to an invariance principle with Brownian motion limit for all memory sequences $\{\mu_n\}$, which we illustrate using some of the examples given in Sections~\ref{logn RV examples} and~\ref{General RV with rho neq 1}.
-We begin with Example~\ref{ex: zeta zero}.
+{ } It was proved in Theorem \ref{Supercritical weak convergence} that the scaled SRRW-RVM, with linearly scaled time, converges weakly to a random element in $D[0,\infty)$, whose paths are a Gaussian multiple of the square root function, under the critical regime $p=p_c$ and unbounded $\{v_n\}$.
+The space scaling is free of time.
+They include the usual SRRW and the model considered in~\cite{Laulin2022}.
+However, for these models, generally an exponential time scale $\floor{n^t}$ is considered, along with a time dependent space scale $\sqrt{n^t \log n}$, to obtain a Brownian motion limit.
+In fact, Theorem~1.5 of~\cite{Bertenghi2022} shows that ${S_{\floor{n^t}}}/{\sqrt{n^t\log n}}$, converges weakly to the standard Brownian motion in $(D[0,\infty),\mathcal{D})$.
+Using examples in Sections~\ref{logn RV examples} and~\ref{General RV with rho neq 1}, we show such an exponential time scale and time dependent space scale may not lead to the Brownian motion limit for all memory sequences $\{\mu_n\}$.
+We also provide the correct time and space scales to obtain Brownian process limit in each example.

-{ {\ref{ex: zeta zero}} \begin{example}[Continued] In this example, $\mu(x)$ satisfies Assumption~\ref{eg 1} with $\alpha+\gamma+1=0$ and $\zeta\equiv 0$.
-For the exponential time scale $\floor{n^t}$ and the time dependent space scale $\sqrt{n^t \log n}$, we study the covariance kernel of the limiting process, when it exists.
-We show that the covariance kernel again corresponds to that of a Gaussian multiple of the square root function, as obtained in Theorem~\ref{Superdiffusive process convergence}, and not that of a Brownian motion.
-We obtain a much more complicated time scale and the corresponding time dependent space scaling for which the scaled RVSRRW converges to the Brownian motion limit in finite dimensional distributions.
+{ {\ref{ex: zeta zero}} \begin{example}[Continued] Here $\mu(x) = x^\gamma (\log x)^{-(\gamma+1)}$ satisfies Assumption~\ref{eg 1} with $\alpha+\gamma+1=0$ and $\zeta\equiv 0$.
 The martingale difference array, defined in \eqref{eq: mg array in critical}, will be critical for the analysis.
-We study the functional central limit theorems for the martingale sampled along the exponential time scale $\floor{n^t}$ and the time scale $\exp \l( (\log n)^t \r)$, which gives us the required Brownian motion limit.
-We obtain the results as applications of Theorem~2.5 of~\cite{Durrett1978} again.
-We check the limits of quadratic variation and the Lindeberg condition for both the subsequences.
-The following lemma studies the quadratic variation process along the required time sequences. \end{example} }
+We study the functional central limit theorems for the martingale sampled along the time scales $\floor{n^t}$ and $\exp \l( (\log n)^t \r)$, where the latter gives us the required Brownian motion limit.
+We start with the quadratic variation process along the required time sequences. \end{example} }